LukeStorry/augKlimb/README.md

-### Bouldering app developed as part of my CS Masters thesis.
+### Bouldering app developed as part of my CS Masters dissertation.

 ---